 It may not be rocket science, but it’s not always easy to detect whether you’re in shape or not.
 This is because there is not one definition of being “in shape,” according to Business Insider

 .
 It can be everything from having low body fat to having muscular strength.
 You could strength train often, but your cardiovascular health might not be up to par.

 This same concept applies in a situation when someone might appear skinny, but they have a higher amount of body fat and very little muscle.
 Although they appear thin, they aren’t necessarily “in shape.”
 If you exercise regularly, it’s a safe bet that you’re in shape, but here are specific ways to tell and see which areas you could improve in.

 LOW HEART RATE

-According to Insider, people who are in good physical shape have lower heart rates at 60-100 beats per minute.
+, people who are in good physical shape have lower heart rates at 60-100 beats per minute.
 Their hearts pump harder with stronger beats.
 A number higher than that given range might indicate heart disease or high blood pressure.

 QUICK RECOVERY TIME

 If you can bounce back quickly after a tough workout, that usually is good indicator that you’re in shape.
 Take your pulse right after you’ve finished exercising, testing every minute after that to detect how fast it goes down.
 If it drops back to normal within about five minutes after your workout, then you are in good shape.

 YOU CAN EASILY WALK UP A FLIGHT OF STAIRS

 This is a simple cardio test.
 If you’re able to walk up a flight of stairs without feeling winded, you’re in good shape.
 Keep in mind that factors like higher elevation and asthma can be deceiving.
 If you’re somewhere with high elevation that you’re not acclimated to, you might be gasping for air more frequently, but it doesn’t mean you’re out of shape.